iChant/hipCaffe-pose/README.md

 ## hipCaffe: the HIP Port of Caffe

 For details on the HIP Port of Caffe, please take a look at the [README.ROCm.md](https://github.com/ROCmSoftwarePlatform/hipCaffe/blob/hip/README.ROCm.md) file.

+## hipCaffe-pose: the HIP Port of Caffe-Pose

+This repo is the HIP port of [Caffe-Pose](https://github.com/xinghaochen/caffe-pose).